markiragoldberg/dmeternal/README.md

 INSTALLATION
 ============

-This game requires Pygame and Python 2.6 or 2.7 to be installed on your system.
+This game requires Pygame and Python 3 to be installed on your system.
 Do that first.

   https://www.python.org/